PowerShell/PowerShell/docs/community/working-group-definitions.md

 * [`PSReadLine`](https://github.com/PowerShell/PSReadLine)
 * [`ThreadJob`](https://github.com/PowerShell/Modules/tree/master/Modules/Microsoft.PowerShell.ThreadJob)

-In the long-term, our desire is to manage all modules using the "separate repo" approach, but we recognize that we may need WGs for many "inbox" modules, and that some modules may never be able to be abstracted out of `PowerShell/PowerShell` (e.g. `Microsoft.PowerShell.Core`).
-However, until it is determined how to handle these distribute these modules across WGs (or whether they should be moved out to other repos), the following modules will be owned by the Maintainers:
+Until it is determined how best to handle the remainder of modules that ship as part of PowerShell, the following modules will be owned by the Committee and Maintainers:

 * CimCmdlets
 * Microsoft.PowerShell.Diagnostics